 Have you or someone you know had to use a court appointed attorney or Public Defender?
 How did they do?

-Bibb County court records are are public records and are available upon request.
+Bibb County court records are public records and are available upon request.
 They include a court case file containing a docket and every documents and motions filed in the case.
 You are able to access the records and documents in your court case via the internet service, or at the Clerk of Court where the case was filed.

 Clerk of Court